Superrehtard/old_diaspora_wiki/Alternate-get-involved-page.md

      The core devs started this in their free time because it sounded entertaining (and hard).
      If we can't have a good time together, shouldn't you be doing something else?
   3. ***Learn something.***
-     Diaspora is not a simple endevor, and our mission is not something we can complete in a day, a year, or maybe even a lifetime.
+     Diaspora is not a simple endeavor, and our mission is not something we can complete in a day, a year, or maybe even a lifetime.
 That also means it is a constantly evolving, dynamic project with lots of hard problems, all of which require different types of expertise.
 Every one of our contributors is an expert in something, even you!